Samajwadi Party MP Azam Khan, wife, son sent to judicial custody

 The Allahabad High Court set aside Abdullah’s election last December on a plea by defeated BSP candidate Kazim Ali Khan that the SP candidate was under 25 when he filed his nomination papers in 2017.
 Abdullah Azam allegedly used fake documents to claim that he had reached the age to contest the polls.
 In recent years, Azam Khan has also faced charges of encroachment of land around Rampur’s Mohammad Ali Jauhar University, where he is the chancellor.

 The SP indirectly blamed the ruling BJP for the case against the politician, suggesting that it was vendetta.
 “The Samajwadi Party doesn't consider any action taken in revenge appropriate.
-Governments can't run on bias,” the party tweeted in Hindi.
+Governments can't run on bias,” SP chief Akhilesh Yadav said in a statement.

-"The Samajwadi Party also trusts the judicial process.
-We have faith in court, we will get justice, it added.
+“The Samajwadi Party doesn't consider any action taken in revenge appropriate.
+Governments can't run on ill-will,” the statement in Hindi added.
+Yadav said the SP has faith in the judicial process and believed it will get justice.

+“It is constitutional responsibility of the government that justice is delivered to everyone without any discrimination,” he said.
 The Bharatiya Janata Party welcomed the development.

 "Azam Khan did politics for himself only.
 It is for the exploitation of the poor.
 We welcome the decision of the court to send him to the jail,” BJP spokesperson Chandra Mohan said.
 He said SP chief Akhilesh Yadav should give an explanation on the kind of people associated with him in politics.